Bykea’s Vulnerability Disclosure Program Policy

 - Content spoofing and text injection issues without showing an attack vector/without being able to modify HTML/CSS.

 - Rate-limiting issues on endpoints that do not disclose PII or can be used for account takeover.

 - Vulnerabilities as reported by automated tools without additional analysis as to how they’re an issue

 - Open ports without an accompanying proof-of-concept demonstrating vulnerability

-- Third party websites used by Bykea
+- Third party websites and tools used by Bykea

 - Missing cookie flags, missing or weak Content Security Policy or other security-related headers without demonstrating a vulnerability.